MattSolutions/BurgerRestaurant/README.md

-# Matt-proyecto-final
+# Matt-Burger-Proyect
-Página web creada con HTML, CSS, SCSS y utilización del framework Bootstrap para el curso de Desarrollo Web de Coderhouse // Web page developed with HTML, CSS, SCSS and use of the Bootstrap framework for the Coderhouse Web Development course.
+"This is my very first Web page created with HTML, CSS, SCSS, and utilizing the Bootstrap framework for the Coderhouse Web Development course."